 400-7.13.4 Placing Operations: Select an approved concrete design mix which ensures complete placement of all slab or deck concrete between construction joints before initial set begins in the plastic concrete.
-On placements of 50 cubic yards or less, the minimum placement rate is 20 cubic yards per hour.
-On placements of greater than 50 cubic yards, the minimum placement rate is 30 cubic yards per hour.
+On placements of 50 yd3 or less, the minimum placement rate is 20 yd3/h.
+On placements of greater than 50 yd3, the minimum placement rate is $30 \text{ yd}^3/\text{h}$.